algolia/instantsearch-ios/docgen/src/getting-started-programmatic.md

 The whole point of a search experience is to display the dataset that matches best the query entered by the user.
 That's what we will implement in this section with the [hits][widgets-hits] widget.

-We will now create our tableView.
+- Let's go ahead and create our tableView.
 Next to your properties declared, add the following:

 ```swift
 let tableView = HitsTableWidget(frame: .zero)
 ```

-Then we will specify the layout constraint of the table to fill the most of the page. **Replace** your `initUI` method with the following (again, no need to worry about understanding this part):
+- Then we will specify the layout constraint of the table to fill the most of the page. **Replace** your `initUI` method with the following (again, no need to worry about understanding this part):

 ```swift
 func initUI() {